-The combined collections of The Washington Research Library Consortium total more than 12 million items (Academic Library Survey, 2010).
+The combined collections of The Washington Research Library Consortium total more than 12 million items .
 This extraordinary resource, and its ready access, is essential to enabling the success of learning and scholarship.

 The Consortium Loan Service (CLS) makes print materials easily available to the students, faculty and staff across the Consortium.
 Users may request the delivery of needed books or articles online with delivery within one or two days.
-In FY2011 and FY2012, over 22% of the books that have circulated have been borrowed from one of the partner universities.
+In FY2015 and FY2016, over 22% of the books that have circulated have been borrowed from one of the partner universities.

 Collection development selectors and bibliographers are familiar with the collection strengths of their partners and make acquisition and retention decisions based on this knowledge.
 We have recently embarked on an effort to create new synergies among the partner universities by building interlocked collections that maximize the number, depth and breadth of titles than would otherwise be physically and fiscally impossible.
 Since 2011, we have jointly acquired a number of e-book collections that are available to everyone across the consortium.

 WRLC operates a Shared Collections Facility designed to free valuable space in the campus libraries by providing a cost-effective shelving alternative.
 The facility provides high-density, environmentally-controlled, retrievable storage for books, audiovisual or microform media, and archival boxes.
 Individual items are sorted by size in order to store the maximum number of items in the minimum floor area.
-These materials, totaling over 1.8 million volumes and over 40,000 archival boxes in January 2013, are readily available to students and faculty using the Consortium Loan Service.
+These materials, totaling 2,661,552 volumes and 68,119 archival boxes in September 2016, are readily available to students and faculty using the Consortium Loan Service.
 Materials requested by 3 pm are delivered to the library the next business day.
 Individual journal articles are transmitted directly to the requester at a password-controlled website.